nodejs/node/doc/api/net.md

 -->

 Gets the current default value of the `autoSelectFamily` option of [`socket.connect(options)`][].
+The initial default value is `true`, unless the command line option `--no-network-family-autoselection` is provided.

 * Returns: {boolean} The current default value of the `autoSelectFamily` option.